 The key reason for better generalization is the adaptive self-distillation loss.
-It has been shown in~\cite{mobahi2020self} that self-distillation improves the generalization in centralized settings.
-It has also been empirically shown in~\cite{zhang2019your} that self-distillation helps the model to converge to a flat minimum.
-Generally, converging to flat minimum is indicative of improved generalization, a concept explored in prior studies~\cite{keskar2017on,yao2020pyhessian}.
+It has been shown in~\citep{mobahi2020self} that self-distillation improves the generalization in centralized settings.
+It's been empirically shown in~\citep{zhang2019your} that self-distillation helps the model to converge to flat-minimum.
+Generally, converging to flat minima is indicative of improved generalization, a concept explored in prior studies such as~\citep{keskar2017on} and~\citep{yao2020pyhessian}.
 The top eigenvalue and the trace of the Hessian computed from the training loss are typical measures of `flatness' of the minimum to which the training converges, i.e., lower values of these measures indicate the presence of a flat minimum.
-To gain a deeper understanding of this phenomenon in a federated learning setting, we analyze the top eigenvalue and the trace of the Hessian of the cross-entropy loss for global models obtained with and without the ASD regularizer.
-The following argument establishes that if the client models converge to flat minimum, it would also ensure convergence of the resultant global model to a flat minimum.
-We assume the Hessians of the functions $f_k$ ($k^{th}$ client's local objective), $f$ (resultant global objective) exist and are continuous.
+To gain a deeper understanding of this phenomenon in a federated learning setting, we analyzed the top eigenvalue and the trace of the Hessian of the cross-entropy loss for global models obtained with and without the ASD regularizer.
+The following argument establishes that if the client models converge to flat minima, it would also ensure convergence of the resultant global model to a flat minimum.
+We assume the Hessians of the functions $f_k$ ($k^{th}$ client's local objective), $f$ (resultant global objective) exist and are continuous almost everywhere.
 Since $f = \frac{1}{K}\sum_{i=1}^{K}{f_i} $, we have $\mathbf{H}(f) = \frac{1}{K} \sum_{i=1}^{K}\mathbf{H}({f_i})$ ($\mathbf{H}(g)$ denotes the Hessian of function $g$).
 This implies $\mu_{1}({\mathbf{H}(f)}) \leq \frac{1}{K} {\sum_{i = 1}^K } \mu_{1}({\mathbf{H}(f_i)})$ ($\mu_{1}(\mathbf{A})$ denotes top eigenvalue of matrix $\mathbf{A}$).
 Thus when the local models converge to a flat minimum, it will ensure the convergence of the global model to a flat minimum.
-Following the method of~\cite{yao2020pyhessian}, we computed the top eigenvalue and trace of the Hessian.
-In Table~\ref{tab:hessian}, we observe that FedAvg+ASD attains lower values for the top eigenvalue and trace compared to FedAvg, suggesting convergence to flat minimum.
+Following the method of~\citep{yao2020pyhessian}, we computed the top eigenvalue and trace of the Hessian.
+In Table~\ref{main:hess_tab}, we observe that FedAvg+ASD attains lower values for the top eigenvalue and trace compared to FedAvg, suggesting convergence to flat minimum.
 The Eigen density plot in the figure~\ref{fig_eigen_dens} also confirms the same.
-A similar concept has been explored in FedSAM~\cite{qu2022generalized,caldarola2022improving}.
-But the issue with SAM-based methods is that they require an extra forward and backward pass which doubles the computation cost of the edge devices.
+We use the CIFAR-100 dataset with non-iid data partitioning of $\delta = 0.3$ (refer to Sec.~\ref{main:exp}).
+In Table~\ref{main:hess_tab} we have presented our analysis when ASD is combined with FedAvg, FedDyn and FedSpeed.
+The results for other algorithms are presented in Sec.~\ref{sup:hess_analysis} of appendix.
+A similar concept has been explored in FedSAM~\citep{qu2022generalized,caldarola2022improving}; the issue with SAM-based methods is they require an extra forward and backward pass, which doubles the computational cost on the resource constrained edge devices.
 However, our method can be applied to SAM-based methods and further improve its performance.
-ASD consistently attains the flatness with the other FL algorithms and enhances their generalization, these are described in Section~\ref{sup:hess_analysis} of the Appendix.
+ASD consistently attains the flatness with the other FL algorithms and enhances their generalization.